ryan-mooore/data201/report.md

 albums that stand the test of time.

-Although we have achieved a great depth of analysis and made some interesting conclusions, we failed in generalising our results for the music industry.
+Although we have achieved a great depth of analysis and made some interesting conclusions, we cannot confidently say we succeeded in generalising our results for the music industry.
 We selected a handful of convenient (potentially biased) websites to scrape data from and used the results of a case study developed around one band to make comments about the music industry as a whole.

+Additionally, we looked at very few predictor variables (e.g. only using 'Energy' value from Spotify to define the success of an album) when in fact the success of an album is due to many, many different predictors, and cannot be explained with a simple relationship.
+No doubt luck also plays a large part in an album's success.

+We are also likely to have conflated correlation and causation in several parts of our analysis.
 If we were to continue this research, we would investigate the websites’ reputability and use data from many different sources.
 We would also take random samples of industry data before making generalisations, as opposed to selecting one band and assuming the results of that band will apply industry-wide.
 Although professionals can use this report to guide their efforts, it must be used with caution and in conjunction with their own research from reputable sources.